roberts/laravel-singledb-tenancy/README.md

 - `TenantResolved`: After the tenant context is set for a request.
 - `TenantSuspended`: After a tenant is suspended.
 - `TenantReactivated`: After a tenant is reactivated.
-- `TenantDeleted`: After a tenant is permanently deleted.
+- `TenantDeleted`: After a tenant is soft deleted.

 You can listen for these events in your `EventServiceProvider`: